 It was the traditional Tomar’s trays, carried by women or roses that are miracles — that are strength, that are city — the protagonists of a story that are several stories smelling of rosemary.
 And a campaign that reflects the time and the times that crossed and were born of a miracle.
 The roses, theirs and of all women.

 A tray, with bread and flowers, that screams the love of those who made them.
-That started with Isabel and that today are Isabéis taking the fruit of time and hard work, who, against the law of gravity, travel kilometers in the city that is home to the “Tomar Trays Festival”.
-Is there more dedication than taking the world and balancing it on us?
+That started with Isabel and that today are Isabéis taking the fruit of time and hard work, who, against the law of gravity, travel kilometres in the city that is home to the “Tomar Trays Festival”.
+Is there more dedication than taking the world and balancing it on ourselves?

-They said it was a miracle, and we, Portuguese, have known it almost since we know how to speak.
+They said it was a miracle, and we, Portuguese, have known it almost since we learnt how to speak.
 She, Queen Elizabeth of Aragon, later a saint, here only a woman.
-He, King Dom Dinis, green and sovereign.
+He, King Denis of Portugal, green and sovereign.
 It was winter, it was day, running a cold thirteenth century, and a warm Isabel, running with her dresses in disarray, bread baskets for the poor, hidden in her lap.
 He didn't like it, he suspected, asked, what are you taking with you?
 She didn't like it, yearned, lied, it's roses, sir.
-But there are no roses in January, he says, he demanded, she must have closed her eyes, she must have taken a deep breath and let her hope fall.
+But there are no roses in January, he says, he demanded, she must have closed her eyes, she must have taken a deep breath and let her hope fall onto the ground.
 Roses came from her.
 Silence came from him.

 It is no secret that it was in Tomar that BÉHEN found a home, like a rose that turns into bread and that is now shared with the world, and that tastes of Portugal.
 There are indeed flowers that feed and it is not a miracle that we can wear them.